jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 Horrific.
 A gripping story.
 I think it would have been better without the 5% dramatic license.

 ### Factfulness, Ana, Hans, and Ola Rosling
-*Novemeber 2020 Audiobook*
+*November 2020 Audiobook*
 There are many take home points from this.
 The world is a bad place - but it's not as bad as we might imagine.
 I feel like one's impression of the world comes from what is learnt at school, and appreciating change since then is challenging.

 ### Revelation, Bill Napier
 *November 2020*
-Fictional tale based on the supposition a scientist in the Manhatten project discovered something that should very much be kept a secret.
+Fictional tale based on the supposition a scientist in the Manhattan project discovered something that should very much be kept a secret.
 Enjoyable story lines, but quite long, and took too long to conclude.

 ### The Flying Scotsman, Graeme Obree
 *November 2020*
-Autobiography of a phenomenal athlete and innovater.
+Autobiography of a phenomenal athlete and innovator.
 I had not realised before the troubled life that Obree had, or the swings in form.
 It is a shame he was not better recognised for his achievements at the time.

 ### The Lynmouth Flood Disaster, Eric Delderfield
 *November 2020*